wp-plugins/planso-forms/readme.txt

 = How do I get in touch for support? =

-Please use our [support form](http://www.planso.de/en/support/) to report bugs and to receive help.
+Please use the [Support tab](https://wordpress.org/support/plugin/planso-forms) in the WordPress plugin directory or use our [support form](http://www.planso.de/en/support/) to report bugs and to receive help.

 == Screenshots ==
 1. Easily create forms with multiple columns using drag-n-drop with PlanSo Forms builder.